raulperula/raulperula.github.io/_posts/2016-01-20-CV-RaulPerula.md

    description: I implemented a set of libraries with Matlab for Ordinal Classification using Artificial Neural Networks.

 education:
- - name: Ph.D. in Robotics (Major: Software Engineering)
+ - name: Ph.D. in Robotics
    title: Thesis title `Autonomous Decision-Making for Socially Interactive Robots`
    start: 2013
    end: 2017